BenWiederhake/der-wopper-bot/README.md

 # Der WoPperBot

-> Yet another Wahrheit-oder-Pflicht bot for Telegram, because all the others suck.
+Yet another Wahrheit-oder-Pflicht ("truth or dare") bot for Telegram, because all the others suck.

 The existing bots are all defunct or incomplete.
 So I wrote my own.